-For the last four years I have worked as a teacher and facilitator at the Temple of the Way of Light, in the Peruvian Amazon.
+For the last six years I have worked as a teacher and facilitator at the Temple of the Way of Light, in the Peruvian Amazon.
 The Temple combines Indigenous Shipibo practices and wisdom, with different Western and Eastern approaches to healing.
 When the profound surgical quality of an Ayahuasca journey is combined with powerful tools and practices such as Yoga, Mindfulness and self inquiry, it supports further the integration of this new wisdom into our lives.

-I have delved deeper into this relationship with the Plant Spirits and their wisdom, also through Dieting different Master Plants with the Lopez Sanchez’ family at Niwe Rao Xobo, in Pucallpa.
+I have delved deeper into this relationship with the Plant Spirits and their wisdom, also through Dieting different Master Plants with the Lopez Sanchez’ family at Niwe Rao Xobo, and Shipibo Rao in Pucallpa.
 It is a beautiful and powerful family of Shipibo Healers or Unayas.
 Maestra Ynes Sanchez is a wise and compassionate elder and one of the oldest female Shipibo Healers, with over 55 years experience working with the Plants.
 It is a real blessing to be able to go deeper into the mystery and power of the Plant Spirits with such safe guidance and in a traditional setting.
 I am an apprentice and also a facilitator at their center in the Peruvian Amazon.
 They are not just healers but also the keepers of ancient knowledge, and important agents of change of my own world and the world at large.
 Immense gratitude!

 Plant medicine as well as yoga and meditation have the power to remind us of who we are and what is most important in life, taking us out of our spiritual sleepiness.
 Through all these years working with these ancient traditions I now find myself as a space holder, having witnessed and supported hundreds of people through their healing journeys.